Carlo Antonioli Conductor

 The striking majesty of the night sky is reflected in Richard Meale’s Coruscations, meaning sudden flashes of light or a display of brilliance.
 Meale borrows from French composer Pierre Boulez to construct a dynamic soundscape underpinned by a rigorous harmonic logic.
 Connor D’Netto’s String Quartet No. 2 is similarly mathematical, mirroring the poetic rhythm and rationality of the heavens.

-Astronomy has an important place in the traditions of hundreds of Aboriginal peoples, deeply embedded in stories of the Dreaming.
+Astronomy has an important place in the traditions of hundreds of First Nations peoples, deeply embedded in stories of the Dreaming.
 Nardi Simpson’s Of Stars and Birds is inspired by the Yuwaalaraay story of a constellation that resembles two cockatoos roosting in the branches of a tree, which many now call the Southern Cross.
 Brenda Gifford draws us deeper into the rich connection between Earth and sky with Mungala, meaning ‘clouds’ in the Dhurga language of the Yuin people.

 The night sky has long been a map of identity, a means of knowing and wayfinding.
 Our perspective shifts and broadens as we gaze upwards and outwards.
 This program includes two new responses to the ancient canvas above us, from composers Christopher Sainsbury and Jakub Jankowski.